Conference & Event Planners (NOC 1226) may also be called:

 Sources: WorkBC & Career Cruising

 How Do I Become a Conference & Event Planner?

-- CMP – ‘Certified Meeting Professional’ designation awarded by Convention Industry Council
+- CMP – ‘Certified Meeting Professional’ designation awarded by Events Industry Council

-- CEM – ‘Certified In Exhibition Management’ awarded by CAEM (Canadian Association of Exposition Management)
+- CEM – ‘Certified In Exposition Management’ awarded by CAEM (Canadian Association of Exposition Management)

 For further information, see: